JuanSalvadorMC/rest-api-node-mysql/README.md

     SELECT * FROM TM_CATEGORIA;
 END;

--- Obtener una categoría por ID
+-- Get a category by ID
 CREATE PROCEDURE SP_CATEGORIA_X_ID(
     IN CAT_ID INT
 )